5 Reasons Why Including Social in Your Local SEO Strategy Drives Revenue

 In a recent study, 41% of companies said they had no idea whether or not their social media efforts were actually paying off.
 When it’s difficult to see or attribute the immediate return social media has, it could be hard to justify its importance.

 However, make no mistake, social media has become a major element in the marketing and local search industry; especially, when 97% of adults between the ages 16-64 say they logged onto at least one social media platform in the past month.
-Even brick-and-mortar business need to go where the customers are and that means being on social media.
+Even brick-and-mortar businesses need to go where the customers are and that means being on social media.

 These are five reasons why social media has become a key ingredient to a profitable local SEO strategy.